cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 > Any mistake may result in deleting necessary files or directories.

 If you know HTML, then feel free to write some basic HTML code to get started.
-Otherwise, you can re-type the content below in `nano` or like, and then save and exit out.
+Otherwise, you can re-type the content below in `nano` or a similar editor, and then save and exit out.

 ```
 <html>